 Recipe by GINGER P

-"Perfect for those who can't eat eggs."
+"This quick and easy eggless recipe is a perfect muffin recipe for those who can't eat eggs."

 Watch video tips and tricks

 I wanted to make muffins, but had no eggs in the house. this recipe was a great starting point.